 Replacing ladder stiles on your property

-If possible we would encourage you to remove it or replace it with a more appropriate structure.
-However, we will offer grant aid at a level of 25%.
+If possible we'd encourage you to remove it or replace it with a more appropriate structure.
+However, we'll offer grant aid at a level of 25%.

 Responsibilities for injuries on broken stiles